 However as an average angler you can easily hunt for crabs using crab traps.
 Crab traps are specially designed to bait and trap crabs.

-There are thousands of different types available – but investing in the best crab traps will ensure the most enjoyable, most productive experience you’ll ever have.
+There are thousands of different types available – but buying the best crab traps will ensure the most enjoyable and productive experience.

 Here’s what to look for